Lecturer

 Spring Semester

-Bring your laptopt and interact with the course material using interactive Jupyter notebooks during the lectures!
+Bring your laptop and interact with the course Jupyter notebooks :)

 Office Hours